Wrestling mask: US and Canada

 One of the best-known North American masked wrestlers was Big Van Vader, who was also known for his in-ring agility despite his large frame during the 1980s and 90s.
 Other notable examples are Rey Mysterio, Mankind, Kane, Doom, Edge & Christian as 'Los Conquistadores' & Owen Hart as 'Blue Blazer'.

 Today, masked wrestlers are not a common sight in the United States and Canada, but masked wrestlers have a long history in that region, dating back to 1891.
 A mask sometimes will be used by a well known wrestler in a storyline where they must get around various "stipulations" or betray a trust without revealing their true identity.
 For instance wrestlers who are suspended in a storyline return under a mask under another name, usually with it being very obvious who is under the mask.
 Examples of this include: Hulk Hogan as Mr. America, Dusty Rhodes as The Midnight Rider, André the Giant as Giant Machine, Brian Pillman as The Yellow Dog, The Miz as The Calgary Kid, Dan Marsh as Mr. X and Bo Dallas as Mr. NXT.
 Jimmy Valiant once returned under a mask as Charlie Brown from Outta Town after losing to Paul Jones in a "Loser Leaves Town" match (a stipulation where the loser of the match must resign from the organization for which he worked).
 Mickie James also revealed to be under the mask when she returned to WWE as Alexa Bliss's partner.

-The mask in Lucha Libre
+Lucha Libre

 When I put on the mask, I'm transformed.
 The mask gives me strength.
 The mask gives me fame.
 The mask is magical.
 When I remove the mask, I'm a normal human who can walk right by you, and not even get a "hello".
 Usually with the mask on, everything is positive.
 Without the mask I'm a normal being who has his problems, who cries, who sometimes suffers.
 I could tell you that I really admire El Hijo del Santo.
 But do you know who I admire more ?
 The human being.
 Thanks to him, El Hijo del Santo has a life.
 And this human being sometimes sacrifices a lot to give this other identity life.